Bollegala/bollegala.github.io/pages/publications.md

 }
 </pre></div></li>

-<li>Mohammed Alsuhaibani and  and Danushka Bollegala:
+<li>Mohammed Alsuhaibani and Danushka Bollegala:
 <strong>Joint Learning of Sense and Word Embeddings</strong>, to appear in the Proc. of the 11-th edition of the Language Resources and Evaluation Conference, 7-12, Miyazaki, Japan, May, 2018.
 <a href = "javascript:unhide('lrec-18a');" class="bibtex"><img src="../images/bib.png" alt="LREC 2018" width="30" height ="10"></a>
 <div id = "lrec-18a" class="hidden">